ruanitto/open-source-db-tools/README.md

 # open-source-db-tools

-#summary all-schemas: Tool to run multiple SQL queries on a MySQL database server
+# summary all-schemas: Tool to run multiple SQL queries on a MySQL database server

-= Introduction =
+* Introduction
 all-schemas: Tool to run multiple SQL queries on a MySQL database server

 = Details =